jmanmizzou/jmanmizzou/Travels.md

 # Traveling

 I have lucky enough to see a large part of this world and I'd love to share my Experiences with you!
-I've been to every European country and through most of Latin America!
+I've been to **every European country** and through some of **Latin America!**

 ### My Top 3 Countires That I've Visited Are: